PDOK/wmts-kvp-to-restful/README.md

 /ws/raadpleegdiensten/wmts/grb_bsk_grijs/BPL72VL/BPL72VL:11/730/1072.png
 ```

+An incomplete request is passed through unhandled.

-with a incorrect tilematrix value of BPL72VL:11 instead of 11.
+With an incorrect tilematrix value of BPL72VL:11 instead of 11.
 Through a regex the prefix will be stripped from the tilematrix value.

 ![gwc-issue](img/gwc-issue.png)